Electronic invoicing: Are you already on it?

-Recently I was asked to give a presentation on electronic invoicing.
+Recently, I was asked to give a presentation on electronic invoicing.
 This was during a meeting for credit managers.
 As a VAT practitioner, you have to switch gears a bit to make sure that the main points of interest get across without it becoming a boring story.
-If the feedback is to be believed, it certainly did that.*
+If the feedback is to be believed, that certainly worked.*

 Btw is fun!

-Taxes, by definition, are no fun.
-Nobody enjoys paying them, you always pay too much, and usually you don't see a (direct) result of your individual contribution to the cost of society.
+Taxes, by definition, are not fun.
+Nobody enjoys paying them, you always pay too much, and usually you don't see a (direct) result of your individual contribution to the cost of society either.
 Sure, we use roads, schools and healthcare, and we can walk the streets safely.
 But apart from that, tax money is never well spent on those things you yourself would like to spend it on.

 But if you do something with taxes, choose VAT.
 VAT is charged on every transaction.
 As a result, you encounter VAT everywhere.
 And as a result, thanks to VAT, you also find yourself in very factual and sometimes special and unusual situations and environments that you would never have to deal with as an "ordinary" tax professional or accountant.